p4535992/foundryvtt-arms-reach/README.md

 **NOTE: the method 'isReachableByTag' need the [Tagger Module](https://github.com/Haxxer/FoundryVTT-Tagger) installed and active for work**

-**NOTE: for now the optional parameter 'userId' doesn't do nothing i'm planning some features so you can limit interaction only for specific user**
+**NOTE: for now the optional parameter 'userId' is not used from the api, i hope to add in the future some filter so a specific actor for a specific user has some limitation.**

 ## Features